Staging the home office will create that functional and organized space home buyers are looking for at this time.

 Look for office organizers at;

-Staging the home office to home page
+Go from staging the home office to home page